avery1701/thor/README.md

 retrieved from a remote system, or possibly a complex object graph, can be easily reconstructed or mocked to facilitate unit testing.

-The latest release is version 1.4.0.
+The latest release is version 1.6.0.
 Recent changes include:

+    Convert to gradle build
+    Update to EasyMock 3.5.1
     Addition of the MockBeanRecorder
     ClassWriter.setSuperClass() method to control the factory super class MockBehaviorRecorder.setNice() method to create "nice" mock objects